 Geotechnical assessment work is carried out for a variety of clients in the quarrying sector.
 This work is undertaken by experienced members of staff who have achieved Chartered status in line with the requirements of the Quarry Regulations.

 Assessments are carried out during the design phase for new sites, and for both long-term quarrying operations and shorter duration sites providing materials for infrastructure and utility projects.
 We are frequently involved in designing and supervising excavations and earthworks, or in assessing the stability of existing slopes.
 More complex stability assessments are undertaken to resolve difficult issues and assess designs in sensitive situations.

 Wardell Armstrong can prepare and submit your planning applications for all mineral and waste developments.

-Our strength of knowledge extends across a wide range of technical disciplines including quarry design, landscape impact and restoration design, air quality, noise, water resources, archaeology and planning policy, allowing us to prepare detailed Environmental Impact Assessment reports to support your development proposals.
+Our strength of knowledge extends across a wide range of technical disciplines including quarry design, landscape impact and restoration design, air quality, noise, water resources, archaeology, heritage, ecology and planning policy, allowing us to prepare detailed Environmental Impact Assessment reports to support your development proposals.

 We manage all phases of the planning process, including hosting public consultation events, negotiating with planning authorities, and discharging planning conditions and other legal obligations.
 We can support you through the appeals process including expert witness representation at public inquiries.